cabbagejs/cabbage/README.md

 The Broccoli vegetable we all know and love is the flowering head of a particular species of cabbage.

-The Broccoli is apparently named after its tree-based domain model and API.
+Broccoli.js is apparently named after its tree-based domain model and API.
 Because this project seeks to be a foundational wrapper around broccoli, the name cabbage seemed appropriate.